planety/prologue/docs/application.md

 ## startup and shutdown events

 You can set `startup` events which executes before the application starts and `shutdown` events after the application stops.
-You can read [events](https://planety.github.io/prologue/event) documents later.
+You can read the [events](https://planety.github.io/prologue/event) document later.

 ## serve static files

-`Prologue` can serve static files, you can read [staticFile](https://planety.github.io/prologue/staticfiles) documents later.
+`Prologue` can serve static files, you can read the [staticFile](https://planety.github.io/prologue/staticfiles) documents later.

-## add routes
+## routes

-You can add all kinds of routes to route table, you can read [routes](https://planety.github.io/prologue/route) document later.
+You can add all kinds of routes to route table and read the [routes](https://planety.github.io/prologue/route) document later.

 ## middlewares

-You can use and write [middlewares](https://planety.github.io/prologue/middleware) too.
+You can use and write [middlewares](https://planety.github.io/prologue/middleware) .

+## upload files

+you can get the info of [uploadFile](https://planety.github.io/prologue/uploadfile) and save it to disks.